kimathinyota/InterpreterForBareBones/README.md

 KEBB Syntax:
 -----------------
-DECLARING VARIABLES
+Declaring Variables

 Syntax [clear variableName;] (declares an integer variable called variableName with a value of 0)

-ADDING COMMENTS:
+Comments

 Syntax [ // add comment ; ] - Use // to add a comment and DON'T FORGET TO ADD SEMICOLON AT THE END OF EACH COMMENT

-CONDITION STATEMENTS: statement that involves a comparison between two values.
+Conditional Statements: statement that involves a comparison between two values.

 Syntax [ var operator val; ]